weesr/2019/README.md

-# MODEVAR website
+# WEESR website

-> The website for the Workshop on Empirical Experiences and Studies on Software Reuse (WEESR)
+> The website for the Workshops on Empirical Experiences and Studies on Software Reuse (WEESR)

 ---